CRitsu/blog/README.md

 Clean up.

-## The problems

-Implement the features is easy, there are many ways to do that, but design the UI style is a hard work.

-I'm in trouble about the UI design.
-I have to do lots of search for design ideas. :(

-**The true problem**

-It is not looks so good as imaged.

-I overthrown the design idea because it seems not so good from the result.

-I have to find a new design for my blog.
+## About UI style design

+This design idea was decided to discard.

+The new one is works in progress.

 ## I18n memo